-- 34. In addition to the Group Audit & Governance committee the Corporation may establish committees of the Board. - 35.
+- 41. In addition to the Group Audit & Governance committee and the STSC Board the Corporation may establish workstreams of the Board. - 42.
 A workstream may, with agreement of the Board, include persons who are not members of the Corporation.
-The work of these workstreams, or any recommendations made by them, will be reported back to the Board as part of the Group Chief Executive's standing update or by additional report as appropriate - 36.
-The Board must approve the Terms of Reference of any such committee
+The work of these workstreams, or any recommendations made by them, will be reported back to the Board as part of the Group Chief Executive's standing update or by additional report as appropriate - 43.
+The Board must approve the Terms of Reference of any such workstream.

-Audit and Governance Committee
+Group Audit and Governance Committee

-37. The Corporation shall establish an Audit Committee.
-The TVCA Mayor, with agreement of the Combined Authority shall appoint a Chair of the Audit Committee The other members of the Audit Committee shall be appointed by the Board.
+44. The Corporation shall establish a GoupAudt& Governance Committee.
+The Mayor, with agreement of the Combined Authority, shall appoint an independent Chair of the Audit and Risk Committee who is not also a member of the Corporation's Board.
+The Combined Authority's Audit and Governance Committee shall appoint one of its members to be a member of the Corporation's Group Audit and Risk Committee.
+The other members of the Group Audit and Risk Committee shall be appointed by the Board.